titoditomartin/algorithm_and_programming_FinalProject/README.md

 # Class Diagram

 # Modules
+  Modules that were used is :
+  1. Pygame
+  2. Sys
+  3. Random

 # Essential Programming
   1. Class : For the snake, food, and main function to run the game.